apache/tapestry-5/583_RELEASE_NOTES.md

 Scratch pad for changes destined for the 5.8.3 release notes page.

+# New configuration symbol

+* SymbolConstants.MULTIPLE_CLASSLOADERS: when set to true (default false), enables multiple classloaders for smarter page cache invalidation.

 # Added methods

 * add(URL url, String memo) to URLChangeTracker